 - Halls and washrooms should be in the same location on each floor so the information someone learns on one floor can be applied to another.

 - Essential features, such as washrooms, elevators and staircases, should be grouped together, wherever possible, in one central area of the building.

 - Stairs and elevators should be located close to each other.

 - Men's and women's washrooms should be located next to each other and, if possible, accessed from the main circulation route.

 - Washrooms should be available without having to go up or down a set of stairs.

-Changing the layout of a public space can present a problem for regular visitors to a public space who have vision loss and should be avoided wherever possible.
-For example, the frequent repositioning of tables and store fixtures in grocery and department stores is frustrating and at times dangerous for people with vision loss.
+Changing the layout of a public space can present a problem for regular visitors to a public space who have blindness and should be avoided wherever possible.
+For example, the frequent repositioning of tables and store fixtures in grocery and department stores is frustrating and at times dangerous for people impacted by blindness.